 Is Japan Safe for LGBTQ+ People?

-Overall Japan is a safe place to travel and live for LGBTQ+ people, Tokyo, in particular, has an established gay scene, though most of it is inaccessible if you don’t speak Japanese; here are some gay-friendly bars in Japan for English speakers.
+Overall, Japan is a safe place to travel and live for LGBTQ+ people.
+Tokyo, in particular, has an established gay scene, though most of it is inaccessible if you don’t speak Japanese; here are some gay-friendly bars in Japan for English speakers.

-There are some laws protecting LGBTQ+ people and homosexuality is legal.
+There are some laws protecting LGBTQ+ people, and homosexuality is legal.
 A large Pride parade is also held every year in the summer, and gay-friendly hotels are available.
 However, public displays of affection are generally not a thing and can create awkwardness.

 Some of our favourite ways to learn beginner’s Japanese:

 Hai Hiragana and Hai Katakana Flashcards – We love everything this couple, based in Japan, create.
-The quality is high, the flashcards make it so much easier to learn the characters and they are gorgeous to look at.
+The quality is high, the flashcards make it much easier to learn the characters and they are gorgeous to look at.
 They also have a new book on Kanji for anyone wanting to take things further.

 Lingodeer or Doctor Moku – Doctor Moku acts in a similar way to flashcards, applying an easy-to-remember picture and sentence to the characters while also being conveniently portable.
 Lingodeer is a straightforward way to learn the characters but you will also be able to carry on and learn basic Japanese with their fun, interactive lessons.